-If you find yourself dreaming of an administrator’s office instead of the current classroom you share with your students, it may be time to start thinking about taking a step to successful transition from the classroom to administration.
+If you find yourself dreaming of an administrator’s office instead of the current classroom you share with your students, it may be time to start thinking about taking a step to a successful transition from the classroom to administration.

 Embarking on a career transformation will involve setting goals, researching, managing your time, and overcoming any job search obstacles along your job search journey.

-Before you have your new nameplate engraved (c’mon, you know that’s the FIRST thing you would do!!), let’s determine if you have the necessary credentials needed to be a viable candidate for an assistant principal, head of school, curriculum director or any other coordinator or leadership position.
+Before you have your new nameplate engraved (c’mon, you know that’s the FIRST thing you would do!!), let’s determine if you have the necessary credentials needed to be a viable candidate for an assistant principal, head of school, curriculum director, or any other coordinator or leadership position.

 6 Tips to Transition from Teaching to Educational Leadership Easier